- Route: Sierra

 - Ride Year: 2021

 - Email: [email protected]

 About: When people meet me, I like to explain that I am “Branch, like a tree,” and I jut out my arm.
-I literally become a tree when you meet me.
 Ironically, if I had to describe a prominent driving force in my life, I would say that a big one is environmentalism, particularly climate change.
-I will probably bum you out if you let me talk about it too much.
+I can guarantee that I will bum you out if you let me talk about it.
 I know, that’s a pretty sexy talking point.
-I also enjoy playing guitar, reading, and listening to music!
+I also enjoy playing guitar, reading, and listening to music.

 Why I Ride

 I ride because it’s crazy thing to do, because it will be formative for me as a person, and because of the stories I will have after it’s over, but mostly I ride because I get to choose to ride.

 My mother survived breast cancer, but I was too young to remember much of what happened.
 I remember her wigs, and I also remember her lying in bed a lot.
 My Aunt Elizabeth passed away from colon cancer, but again I was too young to really understand.
 I finally understood when my Aunt Evelyn, single mother to my cousins Bruce and Annie, passed away from metastasized breast cancer in her spine that we thought she had beaten years ago.